zachlp2016/little_shop/extensions.md

 - 1 to 10 of a single item, no discount
 - 10 to 20 of a single item, 5% discount on that item's price
 - 20+ of a single item, 10% discount on that item's price

+You'll need to build CRUD pages to manage this.

 #### Mod 2 Learning Goals reflected: